About this test

 Other testing options

 In cases where you cannot carry out a genetic reconstruction test due to relatives not willing to be tested or unavailable for the test, we suggest you consider our various relationship testing options.
 These options may not be as accurate as a genetic reconstruction test but can provide very conclusive results depending on the type of test you choose.
 Relationship tests include sibling DNA testing and grandparents DNA testing.
 Generally, in relationship DNA tests, including the sample of a known parent (generally the mother) will help give you a more accurate result.
-For more information about our relationship testing, click here.
+Know more about relationship testing.